-The "Notice Period" is the period not less than 90 days nor more than 120 days prior to the one year anniversary of the date of the previous year's annual meeting of stockholders; provided, however, that in the event that the date of the annual meeting is advanced by more than 30 days, or delayed by more than 70 days, from the anniversary date of the previous year's meeting, or if no annual meeting was held in the preceding year, notice by the stockholder to be timely must be so delivered not earlier than the 120th day prior to such annual meeting and not later than the close of business on the later of the 90th day prior to such annual meeting is a result, the Notice Period for the 2024 annual meeting of stockholders will start on February 24, 2024 and end on March 25, 2024.
+The "Notice Period" is the period not less than 90 days nor more than 120 days prior to the one year anniversary of the date of the previous year's annual meeting of stockholders; provided, however, that in the event that the date of the annual meeting is advanced by more than 30 days, or delayed by more than 70 days, from the anniversary date of the previous year's meeting, or if no annual meeting was held in the preceding year, notice by the stockholder to be timely must be so delivered not earlier than the 120th day prior to such annual meeting and not later than the close of business on the later of the 90th day prior to such annual meeting and the 10th day following the day on which public announcement of the date of such meeting is first made.
+As a result, the Notice Period for the 2025 annual meeting of stockholders will start on February 21, 2025 and end on March 23, 2025.

 This is only a summary of the advance notice procedure.
 Complete details regarding all requirements that must be met are found in our bylaws.
-You can obtain a copy of the relevant bylaw provisions by writing to Intermex's Corporate Secretary at our principal executive offices at 9480 S. Dixie Highway, Miami, Florida 33156 or by accessing Intermex's filings on the SEC's website at www.sec.gov.
+You can obtain a copy of the relevant bylaw provisions by writing to Intermex's Corporate Secretary at our principal executive offices at 9100 South Dadeland Blvd., Suite 1100, Miami, Florida 33156 or by accessing Intermex's filings on the SEC's website at www.sec.gov.

-In addition to satisfying the foregoing advance notice requirements, to comply with the universal proxy rules under the Exchange Act, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act, including a statement that they will solicit the holders of shares representing at least 67% of the voting power of shares entitled to vote on the election of directors, including a statement that they will solicit the holders of shares representing at least 67% of shares representing at least 67% of the voting power of shares entitled to vote on the election of directors.
+In addition to satisfying the foregoing advance notice requirements, to comply with the universal proxy rules under the Exchange Act, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act, including a statement that they will solicit the holders of shares representing at least 67% of the voting power of shares entitled to vote on the election of directors.
 Please note that the notice deadline under Rule 14a-19 is the same as the applicable Notice Period under the advance notice provisions of our bylaws described above.